dangazineu/tako/docs/designs/exec-workflow-engine.md

     - The `get_version` step runs and, because of its `produces` block, the engine associates its output (`version`) with the `tako-lib` artifact.
     - The engine then traverses the dependency graph.
 It finds downstream repos that depend on `tako-lib` and have workflows with `on: artifact_update`.
     - For each potential downstream workflow, it evaluates the `if` condition using the **Common Expression Language (CEL)**.
 If the expression evaluates to true, the workflow is added to the execution plan.
 The traversal has no fixed depth limit but is protected from infinite loops by the initial cycle detection.
+    - **Artifact Aggregation and Triggering**: The engine's behavior for `on: artifact_update` workflows is governed by the `dependents` section of the upstream repository and the `if` condition in the downstream workflow.
+      - **Trigger Evaluation**: When an artifact is produced by an upstream repository, the engine identifies all downstream repositories that declare a dependency on that artifact.
+For each of these downstream repositories, it evaluates all workflows with an `on: artifact_update` trigger.
+      - **`if` Condition for Filtering**: The workflow's `if` condition is the primary mechanism for controlling execution.
+It is a CEL expression that receives the trigger context.
+For a single artifact update, the context is `.trigger.artifact`.
+This allows for fine-grained control.
+For example, a workflow can check the artifact name, version, or other outputs to decide if it should run.
+        ```yaml
+        # Example: Trigger only for a specific artifact and version range
+        if: trigger.artifact.name == 'go-lib' && semver.satisfies(trigger.artifact.outputs.version, '^1.2.0')
+        ```
+        *(Note: This assumes `semver` functions will be added to the CEL environment.)*
-    - **Artifact Aggregation**: If a downstream repository depends on multiple artifacts that are updated within the same `tako exec` run, the engine will wait for all the corresponding upstream workflows to complete successfully.
+      - **Aggregation for Multiple Updates**: If multiple artifacts that a single downstream repository depends on are updated within the same `tako exec` run, the engine aggregates these triggers.
+It will wait for all the corresponding upstream workflows to complete successfully.
 It will then trigger the downstream workflow only once.
-      - **Trigger Context**: The `trigger` context will contain a list of artifacts, accessible via `.trigger.artifacts`.
-Each element in the list will have the same structure as a single artifact trigger (e.g., `.trigger.artifacts[0].name`, `.trigger.artifacts[0].outputs.version`).
+        - **Trigger Context**: In an aggregation scenario, the `trigger` context will contain a list of artifacts, accessible via `.trigger.artifacts`.
+The workflow's `if` condition can then iterate over this list or check its contents.
+          ```yaml
+          # Example: Trigger only if both 'go-lib' and 'java-lib' are present
+          if: "'go-lib' in [a.name for a in trigger.artifacts] && 'java-lib' in [a.name for a in trigger.artifacts]"
+          ```
+        - **Partial Updates**: The default behavior is to trigger only when *all* upstream dependencies that were part of the initial `tako exec` run have completed.
+The initial design does not support triggering on a subset of dependencies (an "any" or "N-of-M" strategy).
+This keeps the execution model predictable.
-      - **Failure Policy**: If any of the upstream workflows fail, the downstream workflow will not be triggered.
+        - **Failure Policy**: If any of the upstream workflows that are part of the aggregation fail, the downstream workflow will not be triggered.
 The initial design does not support partial success or failure policies for aggregation.
         - **Timeout**: A configurable `aggregation_timeout` (default: `1h`) can be set on the downstream workflow to prevent indefinite waiting.
-If the timeout is reached before all upstream workflows complete, the workflow will fail.
+If the timeout is reached before all required upstream workflows complete, the workflow will fail.

 2.  **Input Validation**:
     - Before execution, the engine validates all workflow inputs against the `validation` rules defined in the schema.